UPDATED SEPTEMBER 2025

 87-years old | Frederick, Marylandicon

-Eugene Smith, 87-years old, was fatally attacked by his family pit bull while taking down his Christmas tree.
-The dog was still viciously attacking him when Frederick County deputies, Frederick police officers and animal control arrived.
-Authorities were able to quickly contain the dog.
-Smith was taken to Frederick Memorial Hospital with severe injuries.
-He was pronounced dead on arrival.
-Smith lived at the Stonehouse Road home with his son and his son's fiancée.
+Eugene Smith, 87-years old, was killed by his family pit bull.
+The attack occurred at a home in the 8400 block of Stonehouse Road around 2:24 pm.
+Smith was on the floor taking down his Christmas tree when the dog attacked.
+The dog was still mauling him when Frederick County sheriff's deputies and animal control arrived.
+Officers were able to quickly contain the dog.
+Smith was transported to Frederick Memorial Hospital with severe injuries, where was pronounced dead.
+Smith lived at the home with his son and his son's fiancée.
 The family adopted the male pit bull from an unnamed person or rescue seven months earlier.
-The dog's former owner, who had owned the animal for about three years in a neighboring county, had adopted the dog from a Baltimore area rescue group.
-At the time of the fatal attack, the 84-pound pit bull was neutered and 4 or 5 years old.
+The dog's former owner, who had owned the animal for about three years in a neighboring county, adopted the dog from a Baltimore area rescue group.
+At the time of the mauling, the 84-pound pit bull was neutered and 4 or 5 years old.
 Frederick County Animal Control euthanized the dog after the attack.
-Smith, nicknamed "Smitty," spent his life as a tanker truck driver who delivered milk to farms and creameries in Frederick for nearly 60 years. [source citations]
+Smith, nicknamed "Smitty," still drove a big rig hauling milk.
+He told co-workers at Clouse trucking that he often slept with the dog. [source citations]

 Date of death: January 7, 2015 Chained: No